carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 >
 > Review the data Chepiche has obtained in the results of this CCB study.
 > 1. What kind of metagenomic sequencing has Chepiche done for this experiment, and why do you think so?
->  A) Metabarcoding metagenomics
+>  A) Metabarcoding
 >  B) Shotgun metagenomics
 >  C) Genomics of axenic cultures
 >
 >  2. In the table [samples treatment information](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/Samples_treatment_information.tsv), what was the most important piece of metadata that the authors took?
 >
 >> ## Solution
->> A) Metabarcoding Metagenomics.
+>> A) Metabarcoding.
 False; with this technique, usually only one region of the genome is amplified.
 >> B) Shotgun Metagenomics.
 True.
 Only shotgun metagenomics could have been used to investigate the total number of tRNA genes.
 >> C) Genomics of axenic cultures.
 False.
 Information on the microbial community cannot be fully obtained with axenic cultures.
 >>